noele952/Hydro_Pico_Garden/README.md

 Before starting your garden, it's recommended to run a hardware test to ensure all components are assembled correctly and functioning properly.

-First though, before we can test the hardware, you must install the [Software Dependencies](#dependencies) below.
+First, install the [Software Dependencies](#dependencies) below.

-Once you have the hardware libraries installed, in the tests folder run the [hardware_test.py](./tests/hardware_test.py) file.
-Yuu can see a succsesful test in the video below
+Once you have the hardware libraries installed, run the [hardware_test.py](./tests/hardware_test.py) file, located in the /tests folder.
+You can see a succsesful test in the video below.

 #### Hardware Test -> Click For Video